-"The site does not need to be fully finished, but you should have a URL that you can put on the cards, as well as a few basic pieces of information on site, such as the the location and nearby hotels," says Wilson.
-"People are often so excited to get the save-the-dates out that they don't think about the fact that six to eight weeks before the wedding is pretty late for out-of-town guests to make travel plans."
+"The site does not need to be fully finished, but you should have a URL that you can put on the cards, as well as a few basic pieces of information on the site, such as the the location and nearby hotels," says Wilson.
+"People are often so excited to get the save the dates out that they don't think about the fact that six to eight weeks before the wedding is pretty late for out-of-town guests to make travel plans."

-10. Arrange for Transportation for the Bride and Groom After the Reception
+10. Arrange for Transportation for the Newlyweds After the Reception

 11. Make Sure You're Using the Correct Invitation Postage